NebraLtd/Helium-Guides/docs/handy-guides/antenna/overview.md

 ##

 #### Resource
 * [RF Line-of-Sight Tool](https://www.scadacore.com/tools/rf-path/rf-line-of-sight/) : This free online tool takes antenna height and the topographical formations of the earth to calculate the line-of-sight of a radio path.
-Note that buildings and other obstructions is not taken into consideration when calculating line-of-sight using this tool.
+Note that buildings and other obstructions are not taken into consideration when calculating line-of-sight using this tool.